MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-746-Embargoes-Other-Special-Controls/section-746.8.md

 For purposes of paragraph (a)(7) of this section, a 'luxury good' means any item that is identified in supplement no. 5 to this part.

+(8) *EAR99 designated software.* (i) A license is required to export, reexport, or transfer (in-country) to or within Russia or Belarus any “software” subject to the EAR and described in paragraph (a)(8)(ii) of this section.

+(ii) The following types of software subject to the EAR are in the scope of paragraph (a)(8): Enterprise resource planning (ERP); customer relationship management (CRM); business intelligence (BI); supply chain management (SCM); enterprise data warehouse (EDW); computerized maintenance management system (CMMS); project management software, product lifecycle management (PLM); building information modelling (BIM); computer aided design (CAD); computer-aided manufacturing (CAM); engineering to order (ETO); and software for the operation of computer numerical control (CNC) machine tools.
+The scope of paragraph (a)(8) also includes software updates for software identified in this paragraph that are subject to the EAR and designated as EAR99.

-(8)-(11) [Reserved]
+(9)-(11) [Reserved]

 (12) *Exclusions from license requirements and scope of U.S.-origin controlled content.* Paragraphs (a)(12)(i), (ii), and (iii)(A) of this section exclude certain exports, reexports, and transfers (in-country) from the scope of the license requirements of this section.
 Paragraph (a)(12)(iii)(B) excludes certain items from the scope of U.S.-origin content for purposes of *de minimis* calculations from certain destinations.

 (i) *Deemed exports and deemed reexports.* The license requirements in paragraph (a) do not apply to deemed exports or reexports.
 However, the exclusion for deemed exports and deemed reexports is limited to the license requirements specified only in this section of the EAR.
 Any deemed export or deemed reexport to a Russian or Belarusian national must be made in accordance with all other applicable EAR license requirements, such as CCL-based license requirements.
 For example, the release of NS1 controlled technology to a Russian or Belarusian national in the United States or in a third country would require a CCL-based deemed export or deemed reexport license (as applicable).
 Consequently, authorization (in the form of a deemed export or deemed reexport license, or license exception eligibility) would be required under the EAR notwithstanding the exclusion in this paragraph (b).

-(ii) *Mass market encryption commodities and software.* Commodities specified under ECCN 5A991, and commodities and software classified under ECCNs 5A992.c or 5D992.c that have been 'classified in accordance with § 740.17,' do not require a license to or within Russia or Belarus for the following civil end-users:
+(ii) *Mass market encryption commodities and software, and software designated EAR99.* Commodities specified under ECCN 5A991, and commodities and software classified under ECCNs 5A992.c or 5D992.c that have been 'classified in accordance with § 740.17,' as well as software designated EAR99 and identified in paragraph (a)(8)(ii) of this section do not require a license to export, reexport, or transfer (in-country) to or within Russia or Belarus for the following civil end-users:

 (A) Wholly owned U.S. subsidiaries, branches, or sales offices;